Hitodena/Fooderium/readme.md

   - [ ] Connect Object Storage for media files, then for caching CDN
   - [ ] Create logs, analyze them using Kibana + ElasticSearch
   - [ ] Create metrics using Prometheus and Grafana

+## Troubles

+Relations with recipes, because they dont unique.